LaunchCodeEducation/intro-to-professional-web-dev-wiki/Working-With-Students.md

 # Communication
-Positive and productive communication between instructors, TAs and students is vital to a successful class.
+Positive and productive communication between instructors, TAs, and students is vital to a successful class.

-# Be Positive
+# Be Empathetic and Positive
 Students will be looking to instructors, TAs, and the curriculum for knowledge and guidance.
-Have empathy when speaking to students.
-Learning to code is not an easy task.
+Have empathy when speaking to students, remember that learning to code is not an easy task.
 Keep in mind that we all learn at different speeds and in different ways.
 Be supportive and patient as the students demonstrate and describe their issues.

-## Support the Curriculum
+# Stand By the Curriculum
+Keeping the students motivated is important for any class.
+Students having
-* Do not speak negatively of the curriculum in front of the students.
+* Do not speak negatively of the curriculum in front of the students
-* Do not suggest that the students should be learning something else.
+* Do not suggest that the topics are wrong our out of order
+* Do not teach topics or tools that are not in the curriculum
+  * Mentioning other topics or tools to enrich the student experience is fine

 # In-class Facilitation
 * Lecture
-  * The lecture will be led by the instructor.
-  * The lecture should last 45 minutes to 1 hour.
-  * Lecture content
-    * Review topics in the lesson prep-work
-    * Ask students if any topics were confusing
-    * Provide relevant, but new examples.

 * Studios
 * Checking in with individual students